-Sisal carpets are the favourite of the environmentally-conscious.
-They are made from the leaves of sisal which is an agave plant grown in the deserts of Latin America and Africa.
-The leaves are harvested by hand and no pesticides are used for commercial cultivation.
+Sisal carpets are the favorite of the environmentally-conscious.
+They are made from the leaves of sisal, which is an agave plant grown in the deserts of Latin America and Africa.
+The leaves are harvested by hand, and no pesticides are used for commercial cultivation.

 Sisal carpets are thin and sturdy.
-They are very easy to maintain and are hypo-allergenic.
-They do not trap allergens and do not provide a favourable environment for the growth of dust mites.
+They are straightforward to maintain and are hypoallergenic.
+They do not trap allergens and do not provide a favorable environment for the growth of dust mites.

 Seagrass carpets are made from an underwater plant found in abundance in Asia.
-The fibres are quite thick and make tough carpets.
+The fibers are quite thick and make tough carpets.
 The backing is usually made from urethane or latex.

-The fibre does not hold dyes and hence retains its natural brown-green colour, reminiscent of its aquatic origins.
+The fiber does not hold dyes and hence retains its natural brown-green color, reminiscent of its aquatic origins.

 There are other green options too in carpeting that the discerning consumers can consider.

-Carpets made from abaca are popular in several parts of the world.
+Carpets made from abaca are famous in several parts of the world.
 Abaca is a distant cousin of the banana plant and is commonly grown in the Philippines.

-The fibres are strong and resilient, and produce sturdy and 100% organic rugs.
+The fibers are strong and resilient and produce sturdy and 100% organic rugs.
 Carpet weaving is a traditional craft which is a source of livelihood for several communities.